 Where will they be exercised?
 Where possible, it is better for your dog to have most of its exercise away from the property to minimize damage to the garden.
 A minimum of two short walks per day are recommended to keep them happy.
 When your dog goes to the toilet in the garden or out on a walk, be a responsible pet owner and clear it up.

 How clean is your dog?
 All pets should be groomed regularly, and depending on the breed, clipped by a professional.
 They should have their feet dried after walks, and be left in a suitable room while they dry off if they are wet or muddy.
 If hallways are carpeted, it is worth buying a cheap rug, so your dog has somewhere to stand while his feet are being cleaned.
 Use a good quality vacuum cleaner, and clean the house regularly to prevent a build up of dust & hair that your pet will produce.
 Offer to get the carpets professionally cleaned before you leave the property, or once a year if it is a long term let.

 How well behaved is your dog?
 Not all dogs are perfectly well behaved.
-If your dog is a bit on the naughty side; how about going along to training classes to improve his general behaviour.
-If your dog suffers from a particular problem, then find a behaviourist who may be able to sort out even the worst canine behaviour.
+If your dog is a bit on the naughty side; how about going along to training classes to improve his general behavior.
+If your dog suffers from a particular problem, then find a behaviorist who may be able to sort out even the worst canine behavior.
 Things like constant barking, or destructiveness, may not go down very well with a potential landlord, so get these problems sorted out before you start looking to move.
-Look for a local behaviourist or dog training classes.
+Look for a local behaviorist or dog training classes.